kevin-funderburg/simple-qt/README.md

 Simple QT Radio
 =======================

-A simple demonstration of UI development using QT to make a simple radio.
+A demonstration of UI development using QT to make a simple radio.

 ![](/app/assignment1i/scene.png)